-Nicholas Longworth was the founder of the prominent Longworth family of Ohio and considered the first millionaire in Cincinnati.
+Nicholas Longworth was the protagonist of the prominent Longworth family of Ohio and considered the first millionaire in Cincinnati.
 He was also known as the “Father of the American Grape Culture.”
-Among his many other attributes, Longworth was an attorney, banker, merchant, horticulturalist, abolitionist, author, and an art collector.
+Among his many other attributes, Longworth was an attorney, banker, merchant, horticulturalist, abolitionist, author, and art collector.

 Longworth was born on January 16, 1783, in Newark, New Jersey.
 His mother was Apphia Davis Vanderpoel.
 His father, Thomas Longworth was a Tory or Loyalist who were American colonists who stayed loyal to the British Crown during the American Revolutionary War.
 Their very existence was complicated as every British Functionary who refused to betray the trust placed in him was considered a traitor by the Patriots.